GLOBAL MARKETS-Trump comments knock dollar to 2017 lows, clip stocks

 "So when you add all this political uncertainty, that leads investors to sell stocks first and ask questions later, especially after a historic run."

-European bourses also fell, dropping 0.67 percent, adding to big losses on Monday.
+European bourses also fell, dropping 0.3 percent, after big losses on Monday.

 U.S. Treasury yields fell in the wake of Trump's comments and following U.S. consumer confidence and manufacturing data that missed expectations.